limjinsun/ruby-tcp-ip-chat/README.md

 ### About The Project

 This is a simple implementation of TCP IP network communication using Ruby standard library.
 The server has been implemented as multi-threaded so that it can handle multiple client sockets.
 The client is taking the socket's buffer to read data streams.
-Server can handle multiple exception which usually occur when the socket networking happens.
-Connect / EOF(Disconnect) / READ.
+The server can handle multiple exceptions which usually occur when the socket networking happens.

 ### Built With